malwarebo/carcinet/README.md

+# Cancer Detect

+This is a Hackathon project which uses machine learning to detect breast cancer at early stage.

-# Tools and Setup for Meetup
+# Tools and Setup

 # Install virtual environment

 # How to install virtualenv: